evoldoers/biomake/README.md

     '$Base.bar' <-- ['$Base.foo'],
         'foo2bar $Base.foo > $Base.bar'.

+Note that unlike Makefiles, the variables are not enclosed in parentheses.
+These are not Makefile variable, but are actually prolog variables (and must conform to prolog syntax).

 You can mix and match if you like:

     '$Base.bar' <-- ['$Base.foo'],
         'foo2bar $< > $@'.

 Unlike makefiles, plmake allows multiple variables in pattern matching.
-Let's say we have a program called "align" that compares two files (e.g. biological sequence alignment, or ontology alignment).
-Assume our file convention is to suffix ".fa" on the inputs.
+Let's say we have a program called `align that compares two files (e.g. biological sequence alignment, or ontology alignment).
+Assume our file convention is to suffix `.fa` on the inputs.
 We can write a makespec with the following:

     'align-$X-$Y.tbl' <-- ['$X.fa', '$Y.fa'],
         'align $X.fa $Y.fa > $@'.

-Now if we have files x.fa and y.fa we can type:
+Now if we have files `x.fa` and `y.fa` we can type:

     plmake align-x-y.tbl